09 Jun 2025

 Continuous operations tend to be more energy efficient.
 They minimize start-up and shutdown cycles, reduce waste, and can be more easily automated.
 The upfront cost may be higher due to complex equipment and integration needs, but the return on investment is typically quicker in high-volume settings.

 Batch processes, while cheaper to set up initially, may incur higher costs over time due to increased labour, downtime, and inconsistent yields.
-That’s especially true in chemical reactions where precise control over temperature or pressure is critical.
+That is especially true in chemical reactions where precise control over temperature or pressure is critical.

-Flow chemistry is just a fancy term for continuous manufacturing.
-It’s safer, particularly for exothermic reactions, and provides superior control over reaction parameters.
+Flow chemistry refers to conducting chemical reactions in a continuous stream rather than in discrete batches.
+It is safer, particularly for exothermic reactions, and provides superior control over reaction parameters.
 Industries working with hazardous materials or seeking ultra-pure products are increasingly leaning on flow chemistry to meet evolving demands.

 Different industries gravitate toward different methods: